 At Index Exchange, we celebrated through a number of workplace inclusivity initiatives, events, and channels.
-IX Black (an internal affinity group committed to empowering Black Indexers) launched weekly playlists featuring Black musicians and highlighted prominent Black figures across Index’s social channels.
-Fellow affinity groups like IX Women’s Network and Pride at IX wrote articles around the power of intersectionality.
-And, in an incredibly powerful training session, Index welcomed Professor Dean Delpeache for a virtual conversation about Anti-Black Racism on February 18th.
+Index Black (an internal affinity group committed to empowering Black Indexers) launched weekly playlists featuring Black musicians and highlighted prominent Black figures across Index’s social channels.
+Members of fellow affinity groups like Index Women’s Network and Pride at Index wrote articles around the power of intersectionality.
+And, in an incredibly powerful training session, Index welcomed Professor Dean Delpeache for a virtual conversation about anti-Black racism.

 After discussing the impact and reverberating effects of recent acts of racial injustice, Delpeache dove into the steps and actions we can all be taking to become better allies to the Black community, from “‘educating oneself about oppression” to “examining and challenging one’s own prejudices, stereotypes, and assumptions.”
 To borrow a few Indexers’ words, the session left us feeling more “informed,” “empowered,” “inspired,” and “humbled” as an organization and as individuals.